 The Scarcity Principle

 In a B2B context, you can think of this as the desire to be innovative and get ahead of the curve.
 Companies want to have a competitive edge.
 They want to get there first.
 They also want to work with partners and vendors who are innovative, pushing for growth and change.
-Not everyone can have white glove service, or help shape the future of their industry.
+Not everyone can have white-glove service, or help shape the future of their industry.
 Many businesses respond well to the idea that they are somehow elite, with an advantage over their competitors.
+Many B2B companies also offer discounts on hardware and software products to help sweeten the deal.
+This helps incentivize B2B buyers to move faster and decide to make the purchase.

 We are used to seeing celebrities, humor, and emotional tugs in the B2C space, but what about the B2B world?